efkan/content-filter/README.md

 }
 ```

-There are several options is used for to configure the module.
+There are several options are used for to configure the module.

 **typeofList**:<br>
 Use this option to set filter data structure types of Javascript.
 Content-filter able to check every data type (object, function, number, string, boolean and symbol) to filter.
 Because an application cannot make a decision whether an expression is an innocent or a malicious.
 But a developer can.
 Content-filter checks `object` and `function` types as default considering MongoDB security.